holoiso-eol/holoiso/README.md

 This project attempts to bring Steam Deck's Holo OS into a generic, installable format and replicate close-to-official SteamOS experience.

-Upon booting, you'll be greeted with Steam Deck's OOBE screen, from where you'll connect to your network and login to Steam account, from there, you can exit to SDDM login screen by choosing `Switch to desktop` in power menu.
+Upon booting, you'll be greeted with Steam Deck's OOBE screen, from where you'll connect to your network and login to Steam account, from there, you can exit to KDE Plasma seamlessly by choosing `Switch to desktop` in power menu. https://www.youtube.com/watch?v=smfwna2iHho

 Q1:
 - ***Is this official?***